 holiday entertaining ideas

 Are you hosting a holiday cocktail or dinner party?
-Got guests coming for Thanksgiving dinner?
+Got guests coming for New Year's Eve?

 During the holidays, most parties are family affairs, so the host not only has to worry about entertaining other adults but their offspring and maybe their parents as well.

 Plan your holiday entertaining with the goal of keeping people of all ages comfortable, safe, and entertained.
 Here are a few holiday entertaining ideas.

 tips for creating kid-friendly grown-up affairs